christofmuc/KnobKraft-orm/README.md

 * Roland JX-8P (untested)
 * Sequential Prophet 5 Rev 4 (untested)
 * Sequential Prophet 6 (untested)
+* Waldorf Blofeld (untested)

-The adaptions are python scripts for a generic module that let's you hook up other MIDI gear yourself, much in the spirit of the good old SoundDiver adaptions - at least, scripting the MIDI.
-No custom UI currently is possible or planned.
-So basically everyone who can read the MIDI spec and can do a little scripting could create new adaptions for more devices!
-They might not be as powerful or fully integrated as the natively supported synths, but they are done really quickly!
+The adaptations are python scripts for a generic module that let's you hook up other MIDI gear yourself, much in the spirit of the good old SoundDiver adaptations - at least, scripting the MIDI.
+No custom UI currently is possible or planned as of now.

+So basically everyone who can read the MIDI spec and can do a little scripting could create new adaptations for more devices!

-Next up for development are:
+Next up for development by myself are:

 * Behringer RD-8
 * Roland MKS-80